 If you would like to comment on this document, please use the Forever Healthy RFC Portal

-This risk-benefit analysis (RBA) is part of Forever Healthy's "Rejuvenation Now" initiative that seeks to continuously identify new therapies and systematically evaluate them on their risks, benefits, procedures and potential application.
+This risk-benefit analysis is part of Forever Healthy's "Rejuvenation Now" initiative that seeks to continuously identify potential rejuvenation therapies and systematically evaluate their risks, benefits, and associated therapeutic protocols to create transparency.

 Section 1: Overview

 Low-level light therapy (LLLT) is the use of low incident levels of photon energy at a particular wavelength, targeting tissue to achieve a clinically useful local or systemic effect without the creation of heat (athermal) or damage (atraumatic) ( Calderhead & Tanaka, 2017 ).
 LLLT has shown dramatic effects when used for wound healing, pain management, and various musculoskeletal conditions.

 This review focuses on its potential use in skin rejuvenation.
 It has been shown that upon exposure to light, c hromophores in the skin (mitochondrial cytochrome C, melanin, and protoporphyrins) absorb photons which lead to downstream alterations in physiology such as changes in cell proliferation, differentiation, migration, inflammatory mediators, and collagen production.
 It is supposed that these photobiomodulative effects have beneficial effects on the skin, leading to a more youthful appearance through increased collagen and elastin production, and a reduction in age spots and wrinkles.

 This analysis seeks to answer the following questions: